sguav/sguav.github.io/content/posts/libreElec-OSMC.md

 Eventually I discovered [OSMC](https://osmc.tv/download/), which already looks better because...
 [They've actually designed a dedicated hardware for that](https://osmc.tv/vero/)!
-I gave it a try, I felt more confident in the project since they provide a convenient [AppImage installer](https://ftp.fau.de/osmc/osmc/download/installers/osmc-installer.AppImage) to automatically configure the SD card image.
+I gave the software a try, I felt more confident in the project since they provide a convenient [AppImage installer](https://ftp.fau.de/osmc/osmc/download/installers/osmc-installer.AppImage) to automatically configure the SD card image.
 It boots and starts installing the necessary files.

-On my 1080p portable HDMI screen I see then the reboot splash and then..._just static noise_?
+On my 1080p portable HDMI screen I see the reboot splash and then..._just static noise_?

-It turns out on the main 4k/50in screen it works fine, but apparently there are some issues with RPI4 and legacy displays, a problem I won't delve in this time.
+It turns out on the main 4k/50" screen it works fine, but apparently there are some issues with RPI4 and legacy displays, a problem I won't delve in this time.
 And after setting up the library connections and jellyfin plugin (the wifi connection must be setup at the SD configuration, so that the RPI wireless peripheral is correctly installed) everything just worked.

 I suppose I've found the solution!